Crack the code with the Kitronik LAB:bit, the all-in-one laboratory for delivering computer science in the classroom (7 - 10-year-olds).

 Power is provided via the provided 3 x AA battery holder into the DC barrel jack input.
 The board has been rated for a maximum of 6V and a minimum of 3V, 3V - 4.5V recommended.
 The onboard power regulation circuit provides power to the board and to the micro:bit, removing the need to power the micro:bit separately.
 LAB:bit has an inbuilt polarity protection circuit for the DC input.
 There is a colour changing power LED to indicate when the battery voltage is getting low.

-- LAB:bit is an all in one educational platform designed for the delivery of KS2 computing in the classroom (7 - 10-year-olds).
+- LAB:bit is an all in one educational platform designed for the delivery of computer science in the classroom (7 - 10-year-olds).

 - It's packed full of devices, LEDs, switches, sensors, and other programmable features.

 - It features an edge connector for the micro:bit to slot into, no tools required.

 - LAB:bit is supplied with a pre-fitted protective acrylic cover.

 - Additionally, there are clip-able pads for attaching an additional motor, 2 x clip-able pads for attaching further buttons/switches, colour changing power indication LEDs, and a cutaway for easy reset button access.